-Items marked with an asterisk are not included with replacement reclaimers.
-If those items are needed, they must be ordered separately.

-The vortex cylinder is optional with cabinets provided with a CDC Dust Collector, but standard on cabinets provided with an RPC or RPH Dust Collector.
+- Items marked with an asterisk () are not included with replacement reclaimers.
+If those items are needed, they must be ordered separately. - The vortex cylinder and related items are optional with cabinets provided with a CDC Dust Collector, but standard on cabinets provided with an RPC or RPH Dust Collector.